fnuecke/ceres/README.md

         ByteBuffer serialized = BinarySerialization.serialize(new MySerializableType());

         // Deserialize into a new object.
-This requires Example to have a default constructor.
+This requires MySerializableType to have a default constructor.
         MySerializableType deserialized = BinarySerialization.deserialize(serialized, MySerializableType.class);

         // Deserialize into an existing object, if possible.